Ali-Said1/Matrix-Linear-System-Solver/README.md

     0     1     0 |    0
     0     0     1 |    2
 ===================================================
-The Matrix has a uniqe solution:
+The Matrix has a unique solution:
 X1 = -1, X2 = 0, X3 = 2
 ```